fancompute/fdfdpy/README.md

 - [ ] Allow the source term to have `(Jx, Jy, Jz, Mx, My, Mz)`, which would be useful for adjoint stuff where the source is not necessarily along the `z` direction.
 - [ ] Allow for nonlinear A, where an electric field may be supplied when solving for the fields.
 - [ ] Parallel sparse matrix solvers
+- [ ] Add ability to run local jupyter notebooks running FDFD on parallel from hera.